sergeevii123/thriftvsrestbenchmark/README.md

 In current version aggregator just starts test for thrift and rest.

 For configure number of threads and length of sending file look in benchmark.Aggregator class

+use ansible scripts for benchmark over your network